zilexa/Homeserver/README.md

 NOTES:
   - Opening a script or textfile in Terminal (instead of a normal UI text editor like Pluma) can sometimes prevent you from messing up the file: `nano /path/to/file.sh` note in some cases you need elevated (root) privileges, to do that, prefix a command with `sudo`.
-  - **My system user account is called `asterix`, I use variables as much as possible, but that is not always possible.
+  - **My system user account is called `asterix`, I use variables instead of personal names, but that is not always possible.
 Make sure you replace "asterix" with your systems username (and read Folder Structure!
-Because "asterix" is very important in my folder structure).**
+Because "asterix" is also very important in my folder structure).**

 ### Step 1.
 Filesystem